ermurray/AJAX-lecture/README.md

 ## Pros/cons of SPA
 - Pros
-  - could have a better UX
+  - can be a better UX. more features faster and reactive without leaving the page
-  - seamless interface.
+  - seamless interface
 - Cons
-  - Lots and lots of JS
+  - initial loads "can" be worse, lots of javascript
-  - Intinial load times are bad
+  - loose browser functionality ( back, forward, refresh)
+  - SEO can be worse

 ## How to get data
--
+- Http request
+ - transfer data as JSON on the body of the request
+ - can be sent as url param or query string paramaters

-##
+## what is AJAX
-### Questions
+### Questions (previous or current work)
 -